-Deferred revenue consists of the following as of Decem her 31.
-Deterred Tevenue COHSISIS or the Tonowing as of Decem luci Ji.
+Deferred revenue consists of the following as of December 31:

 In order for CCDG to acquire a certain real estate parcel, CIDC made an agreement with the property owner to provide commercial rental property to his business at a reduced rent for a period of ten years.
 The economic value of the reduced rent was agreed to be \$100,000.
 In exchange for the reduced rent, the property owner agreed to a \$100,000 reduction in the price of the real estate purchased by CCDG.
 CIDC recorded the transaction as a \$100,000 capital contribution to CCDG and deferred rental income of \$100,000.
-Deferred rent is being recognized on a straightline basis over a period of ten years.
+Deferred rent is being recognized on a straight-line basis over a period of ten years.